Summer is flying by fast, and you’re trying to get last-minute trips in, including visits with your parents and the grandkids.

 - Add crumbled cookies at the end, when the rolling’s done.

-Enjoying the Days while They’re Here
+*Enjoying the Days While They’re Here

 Yes, summer may be slipping away, but the memories you make don’t have to.
 Why not try one of these activities with the grandparents and kids today?

 And let us know what you tried on Facebook.
 Here’s to enjoying the last days of summer.
+If you would like to schedule a tour of our assisted living community at Frontida, contact us today.